unnatural-worlds/uwapi/sphinx/source/concepts/prototypes.rst

 Also defines the duration of the recipe.
 Recipes are processed in buildings/units.

-Some recipes have a *place-over* requirement, which is an id of a unit, that the building must be placed on, in order for the recipe to function.
+Some recipes have a *place-over* requirement, which is an id of a unit prototype, that the building must be placed on, in order for the recipe to operate.

 Construction Prototype
 ----------------------